This post may contain affiliate links. Please read our disclosure policy.

 How To Make Pistachio Ice Cream

-1. Prepare the Base: In a mixing bowl, combine the sweetened condensed milk with vanilla seeds or extract.
-Stir until fully blended.
+1. Make the base: In a mixing bowl, stir the sweetened condensed milk together with the vanilla extract, or the seeds scraped from a vanilla bean, until smooth and evenly blended.

-1. Whip the Cream: In a separate bowl, whip the heavy cream with a mixer until stiff peaks form, about 3 minutes.
+1. Whip the cream: In a separate chilled bowl, beat the cold heavy cream with an electric mixer until stiff peaks form, about 3 minutes.
+The cream is ready when it holds its shape and stands up on the beaters.

-1. Layer: Pour half of the mixture into a freezer-safe container or loaf pan.
-Sprinkle 1 cup of chopped pistachios evenly over the top.
+1. Layer with pistachios: Pour half of the mixture into a freezer-safe loaf pan, then scatter the chopped pistachios evenly over the top.

-1. Top and Swirl: Add the remaining ice cream mixture.
-Use a knife to gently swirl the pistachios into the base.
+1. Top and swirl: Spoon the rest of the mixture over the pistachios.
+Run a knife or skewer through the ice cream a few times to swirl the pistachios into the base.

-1. Freeze: Cover with plastic wrap and freeze for at least 6 hours or until firm.
+1. Freeze: Cover tightly with plastic wrap, pressing it onto the surface, and freeze for at least 6 hours, or overnight, until firm.

 Expert Tips